An algorithm for finding square root modulo p: Run time analysis

 Following is the table showing timings for checking first 10000 and 100000 elements for quadratic residue and it it exists calculating the same.
-Each result was verified .
+Each result was verified.
 The proposed algorithm was implemented in python with recursive function to traverse the tree.
 Idea was to roughly compare the run time with standard python code of tonelli-shanks algorithm available at Rosetta code (\url{http://rosettacode.org/wiki/Tonelli-Shanks_algorithm#Python}), primes (50 to 200 digits at \url{https://primes.utm.edu/lists/small/}).
-Both functions were given a non-residue as input too, so that comparison of basic algorithm can be made.\\Timings are in seconds = Tonnel-shank/ Our-proposed method \\ \\ 1.
+Both functions were given a non-residue as input too, so that comparison of basic algorithm can be made.\\Timings are in seconds = Tonelli-Shanks/ Our-proposed method \\ \\ 1.
 50 digit prime (till 10000 residues) = 1.54/ 1.24\\ 2.
 50 digit prime (till 100000 residues)= 15.01/12.36\\ 3.
 110 digit prime (till 10000 residues) = 7.18/5.69\\ 4.
 110 digit prime (till 100000 residues)= 72.93/62.23\\ 5.
 120 digit prime (till 10000 residues) = 8.85/6.91\\ 6.
 120 digit prime (till 10000 residues) = 88.79/77.39\\ 7.
 130 digit prime (till 100000 residues)= 9.59/7.6\\ 8.
 130 digit prime (till 10000 residues) = 88.71/75.88\\ 9.
 140 digit prime (till 10000 residues) = 13.05/10.43\\ 10.
 140 digit prime (till 100000 residues)= 128/106.1\\ 11.
 150 digit prime (till 10000 residues) = 12.76/10.41\\ 12.
 150 digit prime (till 100000 residues)= 137.76/117.81\\ 13.
 200 digit prime (till 5000 residues) = 13.72/11.05\\ 14.
 200 digit prime (till 10000 residues) = 27.18/21.62\\ 15.
-200 digit prime (till 100000 residues)= 304.93/247.73\\ \\ This improvement was noticed without factoring the advantage of `relative non-residue' , which proposed method enjoys. \textbf{However this advantage can be attributed to , less work inside the loop compared to Tonelli Shanks and clever/efficient implementation of the proposed method.} More testing is required specially with larger value of $r$ (proth's prime) to see if the advantage vis a vis Tonelli-shanks widen's and by how much.\\ \\It will not be out of place to mention here that for special type of large primes with very large $r$, Cipolla-Lehmer method performs better as it has asymptotically better run time.
-But the algorithm of Tonelli and Shanks for computing square roots modulo a prime number is the most used, and probably the fastest among the known algorithms when averaged over all prime numbers\cite {Tornaria}.
+200 digit prime (till 100000 residues)= 304.93/247.73\\ \\The improvement in time can be seen in all cases.
+This improvement was noticed without factoring the advantage of \emph{`relative'} non-residue, which proposed method enjoys.
+Improvement of $15-20\%$ in time was observed.
+However this advantage could be mainly because of efficient implementation also, although the work done with in each iteration of loop in proposed algorithm seems to be less than the work done in each iteration of Tonelli-Shanks.
+However more testing is required specially with larger value of $r$ (proth's prime) to see if the advantage vis a vis Tonelli-Shanks widen's and by how much.\\ \\It will not be out of place to mention here that for special type of large primes with very large $r$, Cipolla-Lehmer method performs better as it has asymptotically better run time.
+But the algorithm of Tonelli and Shanks for computing square roots modulo a prime number is the most used, and probably the fastest among the known algorithms when averaged over all prime numbers \cite {Tornaria}.